OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/gov/topbuys.md

 ---
 title: topbuys
-description: Explore top buys for government trading.
-Discover how to use the 'topbuys' feature, including parameter selection for congress, senate and house, past transactions, and more for optimized use.
+description: "Explore top buys for government trading.
+Discover how to use the 'topbuys'" feature, including parameter selection for congress, senate and house, past transactions, and more for optimized use.
 Enhance your trading strategies today with quiverquant.
 keywords: